By Rosemari Mealy

 Along the Brazos River, and Galveston Town,

-the slave market flourished.
+the slave markets flourished.

 Black women toiling in the sugarcane and cotton mills.